 Have You Changed Your Password Lately?

-1. NEVER reveal your password to others.
 You probably wouldn’t give your ATM card or PIN number to a stranger, so why would you provide your username and password to anyone else?
 Your login credentials protect valuable information – just like a bank protects the money in your account.
-No one needs to know your passwords but you – not even the IT department.
-If someone is asking for your password, it’s a scam.
+No one needs to know your passwords but you.
+If someone is asking for your password, it’s probably a scam.

-7. Use a password manager.
 Password management tools, or password vaults, are a great way to organize your passwords.
-They store your passwords securely, and may provide a way to back-up your passwords and synchronize them across multiple systems.
+They store your passwords securely and may provide a way to back-up your passwords and synchronize them across multiple systems.